No HIV evolution in plasma or lymph nodes on suppressive ART and no impact from further intensification

 Proviral populations and expression were characterised by cell associated RNA- and DNA- single genome sequencing, with sequences compared phylogenetically.

 Overall, analysis of 176 samples from PBMCs and 234 from lymph nodes, showed no increase in branch length, diversity, or divergence from pre-ART plasma or PBMC due to ongoing viral replication in either location.
-There was no evidence of differences between compartments with proviruses with identical sequences at both sites.
+The results elegantly showed exact matching between HIV from paired plasma and lymph samples showing that there was no evidence of differences between compartments with identical proviral sequences at both sites.

 This led the researchers to conclude that their findings were not compatible with a theory that the reservoir was maintained by ongoing active replication in either PBMCs or lymph nodes during suppressive ART.